Core temperature of meat and fish

 Carryover cooking – resting

-When preparing roast beef or other types of meat, it is important to be aware of the phenomenon of ‘carryover cooking‘, where the temperature of the meat continues to rise for some time after it has been removed from the oven.
-This is especially the case when you let the meat rest in silver foil.
-Resting ensures that the juices are evenly distributed, which contributes to a tender and juicy result, but it also provides a continuous internal heat, which allows the core temperature of the meat to continue to rise by 2 to 4°C.
+When preparing roast beef or other types of meat, it is important to keep in mind the phenomenon ofcarryover cooking, in which the temperature of the meat continues to rise for some time after it is removed from the oven.
+This is especially true if you let the meat rest in silver paper.
+Resting allows the juices to distribute evenly, contributing to a tender and juicy result, but it also provides continuous internal heat, allowing the core temperature of the meat to continue to rise by 2 to 4°C.

-For example, if you take roast beef out of the oven, the internal temperature may still rise by several degrees while resting.
-This means that if you’re aiming for a specific final temperature, you’ll need to take the meat out of the oven a little earlier, taking into account this additional increase in temperature.
+For example, if you remove roast beef from the oven, the internal temperature may still rise by several degrees while resting.
+This means that if you are aiming for a specific final temperature, you should remove the meat from the oven a little earlier, taking this additional temperature rise into account.
 By taking this into account, you can prevent overcooking and achieve the perfect doneness of your meat.
-Remember, a reliable meat thermometer is your best friend in this situation, allowing you to accurately monitor core temperature and take your cooking to the next level.
+Remember, a reliable meat thermometer is your best friend in this situation, allowing you to accurately monitor the core temperature and take your cooking skills to the next level.

 Your email address will not be published.
 Required fields are marked *